 Note: if you suspect that you are becoming dehydrated, you should seek medical advice.

 For most adults, fluids drunk to keep hydrated should mainly be water.
 However, this needs to be safe drinking water - for example, bottled, or boiled and treated water.
-It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.
+It is best not to have drinks that contain a lot of sugar, such as fizzy drinks, as they can sometimes make diarrhoea worse.
 Alcohol should also be avoided.

-You should not take loperamide or Pepto-Bismol® for longer than two days.
+You should not take loperamide for longer than two days.
 You should also not use antidiarrhoeal medicines if you have a high temperature (fever) or bloody diarrhoea.

 Eat as normally as possible

 It used to be advised to 'starve' for a while if you had diarrhoea.
 However, now it is advised to eat small, light meals if you can.
 Be guided by your appetite.
 You may not feel like food and most adults can do without food for a few days.
 Eat as soon as you are able but don't stop drinking.
 If you do feel like eating, avoid fatty, spicy or heavy food.
 Plain foods such as bread and rice are good foods to try eating.